ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>UC campus only
 </div>

-<a class="label">Copyright Status</a> - A coded designation for the copyright status of the resource, at the time the rights statement is recorded.
+<a class="label" id="CopyrightStatus">Copyright Status</a> - A coded designation for the copyright status of the resource, at the time the rights statement is recorded.

 <div class="example">
   <u>Example:</u>